 In Table 6 we perform the analysis on a reduced set of countries.
 In principle, we would expect announcements in smaller countries to have less of a spillover impact.
 Thus, by focusing on larger countries we expect more economically significant spillovers.
-In particular, we drop the ten smallest countries (i.e., those with purchasing power parity adjusted (1997) GDP < \$100 million)10.
+In particular, we drop the ten smallest countries (i.e., those with purchasing power parity adjusted (1997) GDP < \$100 million).
 As expected, average spillovers are larger for the remaining countries, and trade and capital flow correlations are important for the size of these spillover effects.
 In particular, a negative event in one of these larger economies raises spreads by 17 basis points as compared to only 13 basis points in the similar regression in Table 4.

-Finally, in Table 7 we consider recent ratings changes using a longer, i.e., three-week, window.
+In Table 7 we consider recent ratings changes using a longer, i.e., three-week, window.
 Again, our results are essentially unaffected.
 In particular, the coefficient estimate for spillovers is virtually unchanged, and the estimate for recent ratings is only slightly smaller than that reported in Table 4.
-Perhaps this is because the three-week window reported here includes the ratings activity occurring through week two, and adds only marginal information.